rtaylor02/javarchitect/_posts/2026-05-03-architecture-patterns-and-antipatterns.md

 => Triggering multitude events based on multiple state changes or actions.

-Service granulity:
 The higher granularity a system has:
 - The more fault tolerant the system is
 - The lower the performance is due to multiple inter-service communication

-5 Disintegrators and 3 Integrators can be found in this document <link to previous Confluence doc>
+There are some disintegrators and integrator that can be used to help break down and consolidate services.
+More information can be found here: <link to previous Confluence doc>

 Consolidating several services into 1 can be a good answer to avoid swarm-of-gnats anti-pattern.
 Indication of this is when an event triggers all the relevant services, or none of the relevant services.